Recovering Damages for Internal Trauma in Ada, OK

 Document All Symptoms Over Time

 Internal injury symptoms can develop slowly.
-Track all symptoms when they emerge.
+Record symptom development as they occur.

 Track Vital Signs